Shathe/SemiSeg-Contrastive/README.md

-Official code for replicating experiments from the paper:
+This repositori provides the official code for replicating experiments from the paper:
 **Improving Semi-Supervised Semantic Segmentation with Class-Wise and Pixel-Level Contrastive Learning**

 This code is based on [ClassMix code](https://github.com/WilhelmT/ClassMix)